 Enhance Patient Confidence with a Terminal Degree

-Further enhance patient care and confidence that their care and treatment is handled and administered by a practitioner with a terminal degree
+In addition to receiving highest level of licensure-qualifying training and parity with other health care professionals, a DAc degree further enhances patient confidence that their care and treatment are handled and administered by a practitioner with a terminal degree

 Expand Your Employment Opportunities

 Opens employment opportunities for finding positions in hospitals, integrative medical clinics, pain management clinics, and women’s health-OB/GYN offices.
 DAc graduates may be more qualified for top-level positions, which can increase lifetime earnings and potentially provide more career opportunities.